 The process was fairly simple.
 You basically just do the following:

 - Register your site

 - Add the Universal Embed Code to your site however you’d like, or follow their instructions for Jekyll

 - Edit the variables in the code to provide your canonical URL and page identifier

 You’ll notice that I’m also using separate Disqus shortnames for environments per their recommendation.
 Jekyll provides a jekyll.environment which defaults to ‘development’ if you haven’t set a JEKYLL_ENV environment variable.
-So, in my Snap CI configuration, I simply do just that.
+So, in my Travis CI configuration, I simply do just that.
 This way I can test out Disqus without worrying about accidentally posting test comments to my production site.

 Editorial note: I was using Snap CI from ThoughtWorks but they have recently shut down that product.
 I’ve moved this to Travis CI and have updated the links.